gchq/stroom-docs/content/en/docs/user-guide/search/search-extraction.md

 Extracting data in this way is slower but reduces the data stored in the index, so it is a trade off between performance and storage space consumed.

 Search Extraction relies on the StreamId and EventId being stored in the Index.
-Stroom can then used these two fields to locate the event in the stream store and process it with the search extraction pipeline.
+Stroom can then use these two fields to locate the event in the stream store and process it with the search extraction pipeline.

 {{% todo %}}
 Add more detail